-Subject Code CA202 Subject Title Design and Analysis Of Algorithm LTP 310 Credit 3.5 Subject Category DC Year 2 Semester 3
+Subject Code CA202 Subject Title Design a nd Analysis C)f Algorithm LTP 310 Credit 4 Subject Category DC Year 2 Semester 3

 Objective of this course is to study and analyse the algorithms.
 It provides us with the mathematical and technical approaches of solving problems in various ways.
 This course enables the students to design the algorithm to solve the problems and to find out the complexity of the program.
 It enables the students to check how the worst case complexity of an algorithm is defined.